salan223/SphereMovie/doc/sprint1/standups.md

 # Standup 3 - November 14th, 2024
 ## Murtaza Hussaini
-  1. Worked on the spheremovie application
+  1. Worked on:
-  2. Commit to
+Add backend functionality for creating and associating reviews with movies.
+  3. Commit to add backend functionality for creating and associating reviews with movies.
-  3. Done by
+  4. Done by November 17th.
-  4. No blockers
+  5. No blockers

 ## Karishma Maharjan
   1. Worked on implementing some of the backend for movies